- Exciting new coaching course for young anglers

 Several complaints have been made against

-towpath (mainly carp anglers).
+the towpath (mainly carp anglers).
 We have already banned one member

-from fishing the Chelmer until the end of the year and do not want complaints against any
+from fishing the Chelmer until the end of the year and do not want

-walkers and cyclists.
-Please be courteous and considerate to these other users.
+boaters, walkers and cyclists.
+Please be courteous and considerate to

-and incident but deliberately smashing the paddles on the water to scare fish
+deliberately smashing the paddles on the water to scare fish is.

 Horses at Silver End Back Pit